See the maps

 After Sargent Creek Bridge, SHT continues along creek, climbs steep hill, crosses Beck's Road, and continues to trailhead sign.
 Follow a short spur trail to the right to trailhead parking lot and Aid Station #2.

 Leave the aid station on the gravel road and turn right onto Munger Trail and follow it for 0.4 miles to just before rock cut.
-SHT turns left at SHT signs and climbs rocky ridge to Ely's Peak with great views.
+SHT turns sharp left off of paved Munger Trail at SHT signs and climbs rocky ridge to Ely's Peak with great views.

 SHT reaches ridge top just past Ely's Peak.
 Follow the main trail to the right on rocky outcrops through mixed forest and overlooking faultline valley.
 SHT enters maple-oak forest, crosses U.S. Steel Creek, passes two scenic overlooks, and then climbs gradually to Skyline Parkway.